 carries a Basic Multi-Link element, outside the Multiple BSSID element, containing a profile of the requested AP(s) affiliated with the AP MLD with which the AP corresponding to that nontransmitted BSSID is affiliated with and the AP MLD ID subfield of the Common Info field of the Basic Multi-Link element is set to the BSSID Index of the nontransmitted BSSID.

 can include a Basic Multi-Link element corresponding to the AP MLD(s) of other APs corresponding to the nontransmitted BSSIDs in the multiple BSSID set.
-Such Basic Multi-Link element(s) do not carry complete profile for any reported AP(s) and are carried in the corresponding nontransmitted BSSID profile(s) (if present) contained in the multiple BSSID element.
+Such Basic Multi-Link element(s) do not carry complete profile for any reported AP(s) and are carried in the corresponding nontransmitted BSSID profile(s) (if present) contained in the Multiple BSSID element.

 carries a Reduced Neighbor Report element containing information of the other AP(s) affiliated with the transmitting AP’s (transmitted BSSID’s) AP MLD and the information of other AP(s) affiliated with the AP MLD(s) of all the nontransmitted BSSIDs in the same multiple BSSID set by following the rules in 35.3.4.1 (AP behavior).